Chargeback ReversalHow to Get Your Money Back in 8 Simple Steps

 DON'T...

-• Include erroneous information: You definitely don’t want to leave anything pertinent out.
+• Include erroneous information: You don’t want to leave anything pertinent out.
 You also have to make sure what you submit is factually correct, verifiable, and free of errors.
 Best foot forward, and all that.

 6 Steps to Win a Chargeback Reversal

-Well, how do you get there?
-How do you prepare a representment package that the banks simply can’t deny?
-Remember, the bank will likely not take a second glance at a chargeback request unless you give them a reason to.
-For this reason, it is very important to get started as soon as possible, and put your best foot forward.
+Remember that the bank is not going to take a second glance at a chargeback unless you give them a reason to.
+It’s important to get started as soon as possible, and put your best foot forward.
+So, here are a few tips that should help you make the process as painless as it can be:

-Pay Attention to Bank Notifications
+#1 Pay Attention to Bank Notifications

-The Stakes: A late response is a guaranteed loss.
+A late response is a guaranteed loss.

 Pro Tip: